Federal Legislative Updates

 News from Capitol Hill. . .

 TAKE ACTION TODAY!
-Tell Congress to support an FY2015 Labor-HHS-Education funding bill that ensures opportunity and equity for all students
+Tell Congress to pass a full-year funding bill and prioritize programs for students most in need

 Cheers and Jeers

 Senate Majority Leader Harry Reid (D-NV) and Senators Dick Durbin (D-IL), Chuck Schumer (D-NY), Patty Murray (D-WA), Bob Menendez (D-NJ), and Michael Bennet (D-CO) for their letter to Senator Obama urging him to use his “well-established” executive powers to “improve as much of the immigration system as you can” and vowing to “support changes to keep families together while continuing to enforce our immigration laws in a way that protects our national security and public safety.”

 Senators Kay Hagan (D-NC) and Mark Kirk (R-IL) for introducing the NEA-supported resolution in honor of American Education Week in the Senate, and Representatives Dave Joyce (R-OH) and Mark Takano (D-CA) for introducing it in the House.